 3.3.2 Changing Multiple Applicant Statuses

 You can update multiple applicants’ application statuses at once.
+This is particularly useful for setting many applications to any of the “Rejected” statuses.
+If you batch-reject applications, they will automatically be archived as well.
+They will not automatically receive rejection letters.
+Sending the rejection letter must be done intentionally.
+See Section 3.6, Rejecting and Freezing Applications.

 To perform the batch update you will need to navigate to the “SACA Review” tab.